 This two touch flow is available today on iOS, and only if the customer has the Alexa app installed.
 If the customer is using Android or does not have the Alexa iOS app installed, you can still simplify account linking using Login with Amazon (LWA).
 In this scenario, you can open LWA in an in-app browser window as shown below, allowing the customer to enter their Amazon credentials, authenticate, and confirm the account linking request.
 We recommend you implement the LWA flow as the primary approach on Android, and as the fallback in your iOS application.
 We hope to add support for the Alexa app flow to Android in the future.

 In either case, once the user acknowledges the account linking and gets returned to your app, you can use the Alexa skill activation API to enable the skill for the user and complete account linking.

+App-to-app account linking is available for developers to use in all Alexa locales.
 You can find complete information on how to configure app-to-app account linking in our documentation.
 The documentation also includes code snippets for each of the steps.
 If you currently have an app or website for your users, we recommend you integrate app-to-app account linking to allow users to link accounts seamlessly from within your app or website.
 Users can continue to enable your skill and link account in their Alexa app also.
 For more information about account linking, check out the following resources: